dazhwu/pydynpd/README.md

 mydpd = regression.abond(command_str, df, ['id', 'year'])
 ```
 ### Function abond(command string, data frame, identifier)
-where command string consists of two or three parts.
+where command string consists of two or three parts separated by |.
 The first two parts are required. <br>
 * Part one is a list that starts with dependent variable, followed by independent variables.
-Lag operators can be used in command string.
+Lag operators can be used in this part.
 For example, L2.n means to lag variable n two periods.
-Shortcut L(1:2).n means lags 1 through 2 of variable n, and is equivalent to  L1.n L2.n.
+Shortcut L(1:2).n means lags 1 through 2 of variable n, and is equivalent to  L1.n L2.n.<br>
 * Part two desribes how instruments are created.
 The grammar in this part is similar to that in Stata package XTabond2.
 More specifically, GMM(varaible list, min_lag: max_lag) indicates that lags min_lag through max_lag of each variable included in list of variables are used to generate instruments.
-For example, GMM(w k, 1:3) means lags 1 through 3 of variables w and k are treated as instruments, which implies that w and k are predetermined variables.
+For example, GMM(w k, 1:3) means lags 1 through 3 of variables w and k are treated as instruments, which implies that w and k are predetermined variables. <br>
   On the other hand, IV(variable list) means each variable on variable list is treated as instrument.
+Lag operators can be used inside IV statements.
+For example, IV(L1.x) means lag 1 of variable x is treated as instrument. <br>
 * Part three is optional.
 It includes the following possible options:
-  * onestep: perform one-step estimation rather than the default two-step estimation.
+  * onestep: perform one-step GMM estimation rather than the default two-step GMM estimation.
+  * iterated: perform iterative GMM estimation.
   * nolevel: only perform difference GMM
-  * timedumm: include time dummies
+  * timedumm: automatically include time dummies in part 1, and IV statement in part 2.
-  * collapse: collapse instruments
+  * collapse: collapse instruments to reduce the proeblem of too many instruments